Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 Fall climate in Tucson AZ offers a welcome escape from the summer heat, making it a popular season for traveling to Tucson.

 Great for outdoor activities with moderate temps and fewer storms.
-Yet September can still have warmer days than you'd probably want.
+Yet September may still have warmer days than you'd probably want.

 It rarely rains in the autumn, so dry sunny weather is the expectation.
 You'll get near-perfect weather for many outdoor activities.